galynikita3-create/Healthcare-analysis/README.md

 Some of the main findings:

-- Smoking significantly increases insurance costs.
+- Smoking status has a significant impact on insurance charges.
-- Higher BMI categories are associated with higher medical expenses.
+- Higher BMI is associated with increased healthcare costs.
-- Healthcare costs tend to increase with age.
+- Insurance costs increase with age.
+- Regional differences exist but are less significant compared to lifestyle factors.

 ## Tools Used

 - Power BI
-- Power Query
+- Data Modeling
 - DAX
+- Data Visualization
+- Exploratory Data Analysis

 ## Dataset Information